marvasgit/kubestatewatch/charts/diffwatcher/README.md

 Consequences:

 - Backwards compatibility is not guaranteed.
-To upgrade to `3.0.0`, install a new release of the diffwatcher chart.
+To upgrade to `3.0.0`, install a new release of the statemonitor chart.

 ### To 2.0.0